Athena-Types/Bean/README.md

 **This means that there exists a vector $\tilde{v}$, where $|\ln(v/\tilde{v})|\leq 2.22\cdot 10^{-16}$, such that $u\cdot\tilde{v}=$`InnerProduct u v`.**

-Note that for vectors and matrices, we report the maximum element-wise backward error bound.
+Note that for vectors and matrices, we report the maximum componentwise backward error bound.

 ## Running benchmarks
 To run the benchmarks given in Section 5.2 of the paper, use the provided Makefile.
 Run